hyperledger/fabric-samples/test-network/CHAINCODE_AS_A_SERVICE_TUTORIAL.md

 - The `ccaasbuilder` applications are included in the binary tgz archive download for use in other circumstances.
 The `sampleconfig/core.yaml` is updated as well to refer to 'ccaasbuilder'
 - The 2.4.1 Java Chaincode release has been updated to remove the need to write a custom bootstrap main class, similar  to the Node.js Chaincode.
 It is intended that this will be added to the go chaincode as well.

-## End-to-end with the the test-network
+## End-to-end with the test-network

 The `test-network` and some of the chaincodes have been updated to support running chaincode-as-a-service.
 The commands below assume that you've got the latest fabric-samples cloned, along with the latest Fabric docker images.